 Case in point: the fastest growing demographic on twitter is 55 to 64 year olds, having grown 79% since 2012.
 Likewise, there’s been a 46% increase in the number of 55 to 64 year olds on Facebook and a 56% increase on Google.

 As a primary desire of seniors is to remain active for as long as possible, many companies are focused on developing technology-driven products that support independence.
 For example, many senior living communities are installing systems that allow residents to take their own vital signs and send them to caregivers for remote medical monitoring.
 A variety of technologies on the market today use sensor systems to detect and report falls or other disturbances from within a person’s home, notifying someone for help if abnormal activity is suspected.

-Manufacturers are even designing shoe insoles that use GPS to track Alzheimer’s patents, and clothing that monitors heart rate, respiration, and other vital signs.
-In coming years, we’re likely to see self-driving cars, shoes that deter falls, shirts that administer CPR, robotic live-in health care aids, and smart homes with voice controls.
+Manufacturers are even designing shoe insoles that use GPS to track Alzheimer’s patients and clothing that monitors heart rate, respiration, and other vital signs.
+In the coming years, we’re likely to see self-driving cars, shoes that deter falls, shirts that administer CPR, robotic live-in health care aides, and smart homes with voice controls.